stolostron/stolostron/dev-preview/README.md

 While recording rules solve the on-demand query problem, they remain computationally heavy.
 By default, the rule `count by (cluster, namespace) ({__name__=~".+"})` would still try to calculate cardinality for **all clusters at the same time** once every 30 minutes.
 This would cause a huge, periodic spike in CPU and memory usage on the Thanos Ruler, potentially destabilizing the system.

-To smooth the load over time, the generate-sharded-rules.sh script splits the single, resource-intensive recording rule into multiple smaller expressions, each addressing a distinct set of clusters.
+To smooth the load over time, the `generate-cardinality-sharded-rules.sh` script splits the single, resource-intensive recording rule into multiple smaller expressions, each addressing a distinct set of clusters.
 These sharded expressions are placed within the same rule group and are evaluated sequentially by the Thanos Ruler.
 This sequential evaluation effectively smooths the resource consumption, preventing dangerous spikes while ensuring all resulting metrics share the same evaluation timestamp.

 The script uses the clusterID label as sharding key, which is a UUID (e.g., a1b2c3d4-...).
 The random distribution of hexadecimal characters (0-9, a-f) in a UUID ensures the clusters are evenly distributed across shards.